mtlynch/mtlynch.io/_posts/2017-06-27-greenpithumb.md

 ## GreenPiThumb web API

 The [web API](https://github.com/JeetShetty/GreenPiThumb_Frontend) is an HTTP interface that serves information about GreenPiThumb's state and history.
 It's a thin wrapper over GreenPiThumb's database.
 It translates everything into JSON, which makes it easier for web applications to understand.

-The web dashboard (below) uses this API to retrieve GreenPiThumb's state and presents the information within the browser in a human-friendly way.

 ## GreenPiThumb web dashboard